LGhassen/TextureReplacer/README.md

       EnvMap/PositiveZ         // fake skybox front face, vertically flipped EnvMap/NegativeZ         // fake skybox back face, vertically flipped

-Note that all textures must be quares and have the same dimensions that are powers of two.
+Note that all textures must be squares and have the same dimensions that are powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

 `TRReflection` part module can be used as in the following example that adds